Yes, Left-Handed Writers Can Master Calligraphy

 Challenge 1: Hand Obstruction

 Your hand naturally moves across and covers what you've just written.
-Right-handed writers pull their hand away from completed letters; left-handed writers push into them.
-This makes it harder to see your spacing and line consistency.
+Right-handed writers pull their hand away from completed letters; left-handed writers push into them, which makes it harder to gauge spacing and line consistency in real time.
+The fix is mostly mechanical: rotate the paper 45-60 degrees clockwise so the writing line angles up and away, then drop into an underwriting position (covered in detail below) so the hand sits beneath the baseline rather than hooked over it.

 Challenge 2: Ink Smudging